OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 The interception proxy need to listen to the port specified in the port forwarding rule above, which is 8080.

-When a Xamarin app originally configured to use proxy, after redirecting traffic to your intercepting proxy you need to specify where traffic should go next.
-You need to redirect traffic to original location.
-The following procedure is for setting up redirection to original location on Burp:
+When a Xamarin app is configured to use a proxy (e.g. by using `WebRequest.DefaultWebProxy`) you need to specify where traffic should go next, after redirecting the traffic to your intercepting proxy.
+You need to redirect the traffic to the original location.
+The following procedure is setting up a redirection in Burp to the original location:

 1. Go to **Proxy** tab and click on **Options**
 2. Select your listener from list of proxy listener and edit that listener.